The article “Ruby Garbage Collection: Still Not Ready for Production” has been making the rounds.

 Are you sure you have Ruby 2.1.2 installed and selected properly?

-Julien Palmas almost 10 years ago
+Julien Palmas over 10 years ago

 Julien Palmas